benalperbozkurt/Breadboard-Check/README.md

 Output Management: Driving actuators, LEDs, or other external components via output pins.
 Real-time Processing: Ensuring responsive and accurate signal processing through STM32’s high-performance capabilities.

-""his project has been coded using the STM32 Cube IDE software.""
+""This project has been coded using the STM32 Cube IDE software.""